xareelee/XAspect/README.md

 At a Glance
 -----------

-Using XAspect is a little like writing **patches** or **plugins** for your project.
+Using XAspect is a little like writing **patches** or **plugins** for source code.
 With a couple of lines to create an aspect context, you could start writing your patch implementation.
-XAspect will automatically merge your patches into your program when the program finishes loading.
+XAspect will automatically merge those patches into your program when the program finishes loading.

 For example, say you want to log a message every time an object is initialized, you need to observe the invocation of `-[NSObject init]`.
 With XAspect, You can easily add `NSLog()` statements to `-[NSObject init]`.